yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Set MTU

-Set the maximum MTU of the Yggdrasil interface, from 1280-65535 (replacing `tunX` with your chosen TUN adapter):
+Set the maximum MTU of the Yggdrasil interface, from 1280-65535:
 ```
 configure
 set interfaces yggdrasil tun0 mtu 1500